Excellence in e-Learning Award

 Call for Nominations and Faculty Reviewers

 The Excellence in e-Learning award recognizes faculty members for outstanding online course design and delivery.
 Winners are selected by a committee of volunteer faculty reviewers and instructional designers from the Office of e-Learning.
-Courses are rated using the Blackboard Exemplary Course Program (ECP) rubric.
+Courses are rated using the Quality Matters rubric.
 Faculty members are encouraged to nominate a course or volunteer to be a course reviewer.

-Faculty members with nominated courses must self-evaluate by completing the ECP rubric with justifications as part of the required submission materials.
+Faculty members with nominated courses must self-evaluate by completing the Quality Matters rubric with justifications as part of the required submission materials.
 Each course nominated will be reviewed by 2 - 4 faculty members.
-The Office of e-Learning will compile the results and announce the winner in the fall 2016 semester.
+The Office of e-Learning will compile the results and announce the winner at the beginning of Fall 2017 semester.

-The Office of e-Learning staff will conduct training on the ECP rubric for volunteer faculty reviewers.
+The Office of e-Learning staff will conduct training on the Quality Matters rubric for volunteer faculty reviewers.
 Each faculty reviewer will be assigned 1 - 2 courses to evaluate, depending on how many courses are nominated.
 The reviewers will have approximately 2 months to complete the evaluation.